r7uaz0n/jekyll-now/_posts/2017-5-16-Tuesday-May-16th.md

 ## Today I learned (#TIL):

 - Attended the Los Angeles Computer Vision meetup this evening.
 A lot of what was presented was out of my scope of technical knowledge.

-- Continued working on _Loop Warmup HW_ with this problem:
+- Continued working on _Loop Warmup HW_ on this problem:

 >// CHALLENGE 18:
 >Write a WHILE loop that displays the numbers 1 to 10 (inclusive),